What is acromegaly?

 How is acromegaly diagnosed?

-The symptoms of acromegaly may not be noticed right away.
-So the disease is often not found until years later.
-In addition to a full health history and exam, you may need:
+Symptoms may not be seen right away.
+So acromegaly is often not found until years

-- Serial photos taken over the years, to see physical changes
+- Photos taken regularly over the years, to see physical changes

 - X-rays, to see bone thickening

-- Blood tests, to check the growth hormone level
+- Blood tests, to check your growth hormone level

 - MRI or CT scan, to find tumors